Does your baby start to fuss after feeding? Do they keep crying despite efforts to settle them? If so, you could be dealing with gas.

 1. Swallowing Air

 Breathing is one of our most critical involuntary functions.
 While we may not notice it, we suck in air whenever we eat and drink (source).
-Babies, especially newborns, are still learning how the whole eat and drink process works, which may cause them to take in more air than adults do.
+Babies, especially newborns, are still learning how the whole eating and drinking process works, which may cause them to take in more air than adults do.

 Once the air enters our bodies, it has to be released somehow.
 If you can find a burping method that works for your child, he or she should be able to release the air before it reaches their intestines.